Gundarahull/MongoDB/PARTS/INTERMEDIATE/Aggregation.md

 This will become your aggregation Bible 📖🔥

+# For EXPRESSIONS WE WILL USE DOLAR INSIDE FOR MCLAS>> Math, Compare, Logic, Array, String

 ---

 # ✅ **MongoDB Aggregation Topics + When to Use + Real Examples**